trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-A metal pole that has been inserted into the bottom of the wood wool body serves as a handle that can be used to hold the study skin in place and work on it during the preparation process.
+A metal pole inserted into the bottom of the wood-wool body serves as a handle for holding the study skin in place during the preparation process.
 In particular, it makes sewing easier and protects the feathers.

 <figure>